Zedidle/Sea-IM/README.md

         Message.update({uid:msg.from},{$set:{mess}},(err)=>{})
       });

-      //make loginlist.recent_people of msg.from addToSet msg.to,
-      //the third argument of update is used to decide whether update all contents that is meeting the condition, Loginlist.update({uid:msg.from},{$addToSet:{recent_people:msg.to}},{multi:false},(err)=>{});
-      //make loginlist.recent_people of msg.to addToSet msg.from,
+      Loginlist.update({uid:msg.from},{$addToSet:{recent_people:msg.to}},{multi:false},(err)=>{});
       Loginlist.update({uid:msg.to},{$addToSet:{recent_people:msg.from}},{multi:false},(err)=>{});

   }else{
-    //如果这个消息是来自某个团队
       Team.find({uid:msg.to},'member',(err,detail)=>{
         LIB.check(detail[0],'Chat_Team');
         var members = detail[0].member;
         var tm = m;
-        //msg.to is the uid of the team, tm.uid = msg.to;
+        tm.uid = msg.to;
-        //msg.from is the person who said the message, tm.from_user = msg.from;
+        tm.from_user = msg.from;
         LIB.check(tm,'messages of the team:');
         teamBroadcast(members,tm);